On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 A townscape that will captivate you even without prior research

-The scenery seemed as if time had stopped, and I immediately made a note to myself, "Next time, I'll take pictures of this area too."
+The scenery seemed as if time had stopped, andI immediately jotted down a note saying, "I'll photograph this area next."

 It's a pretty steep climb up to the castle

-However, that's where the real action begins.
+However, that's where the real adventure begins.

 When I reached the top there was no one there, and only about four people climbed up after me